 Bachelor of Stage Design, Master of Arts in Public Spheres & Art Teaching

-“My intuition brought me here (AZIMVTH) for a reason.
+“My intuition brought me … for a reason.
 I was at the right time at the right place.
 Also I was impressed with your knowledge.
 Every day was a new surprise.
 Incredible!”

 Madlaina Fontana teaches art in Switzerland.
 She is interested in etching, wood-cut, and all hand-made printing.
 She is passionate about meditation and Yoga which she has been practicing for many years.

-She was in residency at AZIMVTH for over a month during Christmas across December 2018 and January 2019.
+She participated with our programme for over a month during Christmas across December 2018 and January 2019.
 She was trained with Sun Salutationes Yoga, mantra chanting, and playing the conch.